uhh-lt/event-classification/README.md

 * `predict.py`, perform classification inference on an existing dataset JSON file using a pretrained model
     * e.g.: `python predict.py all_texts.json all_texts_classified.json path_to_model`

+To run this project you will need to install all dependencies in `requirements.txt`, additionally you will need to install PyTorch.

 ## Training Configuration

 The training script `main.py` can be configured via `conf/config.yaml`,